-4. Finding a Buyer: It’s a Match, With a Three-Month Delay
+4. Finding a Buyer: It’s a match, with a 3-month delay

 Things change, don’t they?
 You’ve taken a job in a new city.
 That sleeper sofa you liked two years ago doesn’t fit in with your lifestyle.
-Your two-year-old queen size bed may start to creak.
+Your two-year-old, queen-size bed may start to creak.
 Want to get rid of it?
-Well, that’s gonna be difficult.
+Well, that’s going to be difficult.

 Unless you have a friend who wants it, it’s going to be a while before you find a buyer.
 And then there’s the matter of price.
 Furniture depreciates rapidly, and you may also have to help organize shipping.

 Eventual Cost: Your patience (and the possibility that you’ll just give it away) and at least 50% to 80% of what you paid for the furniture.